 This download contains a three-page worksheet that includes three distinct activities and a separate ‘Teacher notes’ document.

 The session begins with a memorable image prompt showing a British newspaper dating from 1926, which can be used to stimulate class discussion or as the basis for a short writing activity.
-Students are then given chance to familiarise themselves with different types of layout devices and come up with examples of where they’ve seen them being used.
+Students are then given chance to familiarise themselves with different types of layout devices used in a newspaper report and come up with examples of where they’ve seen them being used.

 Finally, the students are tasked with applying what they have learnt by using layout devices to present three key facts about a topic they know well.